Toronto and Greater Toronto Area

 Photo Credit: Destination Ontario

-For those who want to stay off the city streets, days can be spent riding trails through parkland and forested ravines, following heritage watershed rivers and discovering the waterfront on the Martin Goodman/Waterfront Trail that covers 56km as it crosses the city from east to west.
+Want to avoid the city streets?
+Days can be spent riding trails through parkland and forested ravines, following heritage watershed rivers and discovering the waterfront on the Martin Goodman/Waterfront Trail that covers 56km as it crosses the city from east to west.

 The City of Toronto currently has a 367km On-road Bikeway Network with 386km of multi-use off-road cycling paths.
 Navigate your way across the city making use of the cycling map or following signed routes that link cyclists to neighbourhoods and destinations across the city.
 Explore the city on a suggested ride itinerary.